cahoover/ggna/content/collections/cookbook/intro.md

             }

         #####
-        # Finally we'll tell nginx where the PHP files are, which is necessary to
+        # Finally we'll tell nginx where the PHP files are, which is necessary for
-        # Process WordPress (a PHP framework).
+        # WordPress.
 This file assumes you are using php7.3
         # which might not be the case.
 By default, php listens on run/php/[version]-fpm.sock
         # by default.
 For example, php7.4 listens on run/php/php7.4-fpm.sock, and
-        # php 8 listens on run/php/php8.0-fpm.sock
+        # php 8 listens on run/php/php8.0-fpm.sock.
+Enter your version as appropriate.
         #
         # Note: You might see references to /var/run.
 The directory /run is usually
         # preferred, with /var/run generally symlinked to /run